Cranks OK, but No Start Checklist for Fuel Injected Mustangs

 2.)
 On Mass Air cars, the computer needs to measure the MAF flow once the engine starts.

 Clue – listen for the fuel pump to prime when you first turn the ignition switch on.
-It should run for 2-4 seconds and shut off.
-To trick the fuel pump into running, find the EEC test connector and jump the connector in the Upper RH corner to ground.
-The EEC connector is near the wiper motor and LH hood hinge.
+It should run for 5-20 seconds and shut off.
+To trick the fuel pump into running, find the ECC test connector and jump the connector in the lower RH corner to ground.
+See http://www.mustangworks.com/articles/electronics/eec-iv_codes.html

+for a description of the test connector.
 If the relay & inertia switch are OK, you will have power to the pump.
-Check fuel pressure – remove the cap from the Schrader valve behind the alternator and depress the core.
+Check fuel pressure – remove the cap from the schrader valve behind the alternator and depress the core.
 Fuel should squirt out, catch it in a rag.
 Beware of fire hazard when you do this.
-In a pinch, you can use a tire pressure gauge to measure the fuel pressure.
+In pinch you can use a tire pressure gauge to measure the fuel pressure.
 It may not be completely accurate, but you will have some clue as to how much pressure you have.
-If you have any doubts about having sufficient fuel flow/pressure, rent a fuel pressure test gauge from the auto parts store.
-That will tell you for sure if you have adequate fuel pressure.

 A.) Tripped inertia switch – Coupe & hatch cars hide it under the plastic trim covering the driver's side taillight.
 Use the voltmeter or test light to make sure you have power to both sides of the switch